prestonharberts/biblegateway-to-obsidian/README.md

 # BibleGateway-to-Obsidian

-## Disclaimers

-This script is set to download the NET Bible, but it can be changed.
-Depending on the translation's copyright, once generated, rights to distribute vary because they are subject to the translation's copyright standards.
-This is not affiliated or approved by BibleGateway.com or Crossway.
-I make no guarantee regarding the usage of the script, it is at your own discretion.

-## About

-This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the Bible for use in [Obsidian](https://obsidian.md/).
+This script is set to download the Bible in Markdown files along with empty note-taking files, all to be imported into [Obsidian](https://obsidian.md/).
+By default, it downloads the NET translation.
+This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the Bible for use in Obsidian.

 The script fetches text from [Bible Gateway](https://www.biblegateway.com/) and saves it as a markdown file.
 Each chapter is saved as two files, one for reading and another without text so that you can take notes in.
 A navigation bar is located at the bottom of each file for navigating files and is automatically created.
 All the chapter reading and table of contents are saved to a folder named `Scripture`, and all note-taking files are saved to another folder named `Notes`.

 This script is intended to be very simple to run, and is customizable from the `config` file.
 To adapt it to your taste, you can modify `bg2ob` or fork this script.

+## Copyright

+By default, this program downloads the NET Bible translation, but it can be changed.
+Depending on the translation's copyright, once generated, rights to distribute vary because they are subject to the translation's copyright standards.
+This is not affiliated or approved by BibleGateway.com or Crossway.
+I make no guarantee regarding the usage of the script, it is at your own discretion.

 ## Installation